MichaelABryant/portfolio/README.md

 # Project 1: COVID-19 EDA in SQL and Visualizations in Tableau
 - Performed an exploratory data analysis on a dataset consisting of 106,357 records and 59 variables
-- Cleaned data by imputation in Microsoft Excel
 - Created dashboards to visualize cases, deaths, vaccinations, hospitalizations, testing, and country demographics